DitroniX/GTEM-Grid-Tie-Energy-Monitor/Code/GTEM-1_Test_ATM90E26_Basic_Calibration-Domoticz/README.md

    - The code will now loop and fresh Domoticz, based on the LoopDelay value (Default 1 Second)

+**Thanks to Tisham Dhar, whatnick, for the teams excellent work and providing code extracts, calculations and Energy Setpoint Calculator Excel example.**

 A video and further information on calibration to follow.